Exploring ductless heat pumps, features, advantages, benefits and popular manufacturers.

 Let’s mention the most popular brands – you will not make a wrong decision if you buy Carrier, Trane, Daikin, Fujitsu, Mitsubishi, LG, Frigidaire, Delonghi or any other.

 If you have any doubt, we suggest calling a qualified installer.
+Use these tips when selecting the best ones.
 There are some important reasons why you should talk to an expert.

 Ductless heat pumps are a good option where the central whole house type cannot be used, providing a flexible solution if certain rooms need heating and cooling.
 These can be used for supplemental heating or cooling (colder regions) or as the primary source (warmer and mild regions), and most of the time in one room, while it can be combined with multiple indoor units for zone climate control in different rooms.
 Ductless heat pumps are cheaper option that are also easy to install, are quiet and cost effective solution.